-PA Certified Public Manager
+PA Certified Public Manager®

 Why PA CPM and Why Now?

-Benefits the Organization
+PA CPM Benefits Your Organization

 - Alignment: The PA CPM Curriculum is closely aligned with many current leadership training initiatives.
-In fact several leadership programs across the commonwealth have been endorsed to receive PA Certified Public Manager® credit.
+In fact, several leadership programs across the commonwealth have been endorsed to receive PA Certified Public Manager® credit.

 - Organization-Wide Leadership Standards: The current state of leadership/management training in government agencies across PA is not uniform.
 Different agencies are training employees through different programs.
 The PA CPM program can provide a consistent standard to development across all agencies.

 - Managerial Career Path: The addition of the PA CPM curriculum creates an extended education path which has the potential to connecting current PA training initiatives with qualified bachelors and masters programs.

 - Return On Investment: The key assessment mechanism of the PA CPM program is the Capstone Project, which requires participants to apply the learning directly to an identified need in their department.
 Through research and analysis, the participant will develop an improvement plan within their sphere of influence that focuses on cost savings, revenue increase and/or customer satisfaction.

 - Nationally Recognized Credential: The CPM credential provides greater value because of its national accreditation.